Updated for Tax Year 2026

 US Paycheck Calculator

 Calculate your exact take-home pay after federal taxes, Social Security, Medicare and state taxes.
-Salary or hourly — instant results.
+Updated with official 2026 IRS brackets and the new $184,500 Social Security wage base.

 All 50 States